scala-works/scala-works/README.md

 We will talk authoritatively about code style, formatting, structuring, etc... but please know this comes from a place of _education_ and not a _authoritarianism_.
-We aim to provide _a_ collection of best practices, **not** _the definitive_ collection of best practices.
+We aim to provide _a_ collection of best practices, **not** _the definitive_ collection of best practices to help port your experience in other programming languages to Scala.

 With that in mind: